mreichhoff/HanziGraph/README.md

 #### Interactive Graph

 The nodes and edges (more than 100,000 in all) have data associated with them.
-Specifically, each node and edge has:
+* For hanzi (nodes), color coding based on tone.
-* Usage frequency data, which takes the form of color coding (red: very frequent; blue: less frequent).
+* For words (edges) and hanzi (nodes), usage frequency data, which can take the form of color coding (red: very frequent; blue: less frequent).
 Word frequency can also be substituted with color coding by HSK level.
 * Definitions, from [CEDICT](https://cc-cedict.org/editor/editor.php) (and in the case of Cantonese, [CC-CANTO](https://cantonese.org/)).
 * Human-generated example sentences, sorted by average word frequency, from [tatoeba](https://tatoeba.org/).
 * For words not present in tatoeba's corpus, AI generated examples are used instead.